wareya/TinySROC/README.md

 # TinySROC

 TinySROC is a tiny software-rasterized occlusion culling library, header-only, for C++17 and later.
+MIT license.

 Demo screenshots: